Pollinator Garden at Tibbits Park in downtown White Plains

 Pollinators of White Plains

-We are looking for volunteers and chairpersons to help get us up and running.
-Here are some committee tasks :
+We are looking for volunteers to help get spread the word.
+Here are some tasks :

 - Become an ambassador in your neighborhood to share information about gardening practices that are pollinator friendly.